-Fair Value Capitalisation n rate impact
+Fair Value at 30 June 2020 +0.25% -0.25%

-at 30 June 2020 \$'000 +0.25% \$'000 -0.25% \$'000
+\$'000 \$'000 \$'000

-1.602.400 (63.500) 69.100
+1,602,400 (63,500) 69,100

 Given the unknown future impact that COVID-19 might have on the commercial real estate market and global market in general, coupled with a lower interest rate environment, a higher degree of judgement and consideration is required in assessing the significant inputs that determine property valuations.
 The Trust and external valuers acknowledge current valuations are subject to 'material valuation uncertainty' as a consequence of this.
 A reduction in transaction volumes has made direct comparison as a method more difficult.
 It is also challenging to determine the full impact on Net Passing Income for the property for future periods as the Trust continue to negotiate rent relief arrangements with tenants that fall within the Code.
 To date, there has been little evidence to suggest that capitalisation and discount rates have softened since the onset of COVID-19.
-As the COVID-19 pandemic progresses, the Trust has continued to re-assess the valuation method to ensure appropriate consideration is given to inputs used.
+As the COVID-19 pandemic progresses, the Trust will continue to re-assess the valuation method to ensure appropriate consideration is given to inputs used.